grosshaus-dev/alone/do.md

   - [x] Items to start fire with.
 - [x] Add physics.
 - [x] Proper test map.
+- [x] Spawn point system with unlocking additional spawn points as you discover them.
+- [x] Notification system, how to notify player of unlocks, etc.
+- [x] Campaign picker.
+- [x] Can pick spawn region from menu, actualy spawn at one of the regions spawn points.
+- [x] Global XP.
+    - [x] Gain XP when unlocking a spawn point.
+    - [x] Gain XP when unlocking a region.
+- [x] Spyglass.
+- [x] Break bottle when unlocking spawn point.
+- [x] Can carry snail in hand.
+    - [x] Snail should close when in hand, open when placed again.
+    - [x] Shell and cap is kept when eaten.
+- [x] Hide UI on button press.
+- [x] Tides.
+- [x] Climate.
+- [ ] Beach spawner.
+  - [x] Basic spawner.
+  - [x] Way to keep eggs from rolling out of their nest.
+  - [x] Way to prevent multiple objects spawning on top of each other.
+  - [x] Chance not to spawn anything.
+  - [ ] Automatic re-spawning when change from high to low tide.
+  - [ ] Way to define an area to spawn in, so that I don't have to place every spawner manually.
+    - [ ] Can simply create a volume over the beach, spawning then line traces down and spawns if there's nothing in the way.
+- [ ] Create dune grass (interactive), yields grass.
+- [ ] Puddles that appear after rain, dissapear again after a while.
+- [ ] Wetness for player, get wet when standing in rain.
+- [ ] Wetness for fire, rain can extinguish fires.
+- [ ] Weather.
+    - [x] Feels like temperature that adjusts with elevation and when in sun.
+- [ ] Broken bottle that can be used to start a fire.
+- [ ] Trait points and trait point unlocks.
+- [ ] RPG style stat points that you can assign when you start.
+Instead of origins.
+Effect your stats.
+Unlock more points the more you level up.
 - [ ] Beached wales/dolphins, etc. (Isak)
     - [ ] Can use blubber to make oil.
 (Isak)
 - [ ] Swim system from recordings.
 (Isak)